Public Classes & Events

 “. . .
 We’re all embodied in one way, shape, or another.
 But the question is, are we embodying liberation?
 Are we embodying our wholeness?
 Are we embodying our healing?” — Thérèse Cator, EmbodiedBlackGirl.com

-We don't often embody our healing and wholeness.
+Spontaneity, humor & lightness in community are part of our human birthright, and they are essential to our liberation.
 No matter our ancestry, we’ve been exposed to the division and isolation that are the primary tools of colonization.
 We’ve been taught to idealize independence and individualism, and overlook interdependence and wholeness - starting at the level of our own body and mind.
 This can make liberation and healing seem like DIY “fixer-upper” projects that we’re responsible for, leading to a culture of burnout and sniping in White antiracist communities.

 "The last place the colonizer leaves is your mind.” — Hari Kondabolu